GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 ## Prohibited products {: #prohibited-products }

-Corresponds to notification ID: Blue Zinc/Blue Copper/Blue Lithium/Blue Magnesium

-This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][docs-cws-policies]:

-{% Aside %}

-**Prohibited Products:**

-We don't allow Products or services that:

-- Facilitate unauthorized access to content on websites, such as circumventing paywalls or login restrictions
-- Encourage, facilitate, or enable the unauthorized access, download, or streaming of copyrighted content or media
-- Mine cryptocurrency

-{% endAside %}
+Corresponds to notification IDs: `Blue Zinc`, `Blue Copper`, `Blue Lithium`, and `Blue Magnesium`

-This policy is to prevent the use of extensions and the Chrome Web Store as a platform to provide access to content protected by paywalls, login restrictions or intellectual property rights.
+The intent of this policy is to prevent the use of extensions and the Chrome Web Store as a platform to provide access to content protected by paywalls, login restrictions or intellectual property rights.

 ### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_15 }